ysbioinfo/NeoSV/README.md

 # Install
 ### Prerequisites
 * [Python (>3.6)](https://www.python.org/downloads/).
 NeoSV should work well with all versions of Python3, but has been only tested on Python > 3.6
-* [netMHCpan (>4.0)](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1).
+* [NetMHCpan (>4.0)](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1).
 After you sign up and get the link for downloading, there will be a accompanied guidance on how to configure netMHCpan.
+* [MHCflurry (2.0)](https://github.com/openvax/mhcflurry) (optional).
+Anaconda may help on installing because MHCflurry requires tensorflow.
 ### Download
 * PyPI: if you already have python and pip, you can directly install NeoSV via `pip install neosv`<br>
 * Source code: we noted that sometimes pip will not install the binary file neosv, is such case you can download the package and install it using `python setup.py install`.
 Please remember to install [biopython](https://biopython.org/) and [pyensembl](https://github.com/openvax/pyensembl) using pip before installation.